 - Rest well before your flight.
 Sleep deprivation and fatigue can make your jet lag symptoms worse.

 - Adjust your light exposure 2-3 days before your trip.
-Try out the Jet Lag Rooster Calculator to figure out when you should seek out or avoid light.
+Try the Jet Lag Rooster Calculator to determine when to seek out or avoid light.

 - Drink water on a plane, but avoid coffee, alcohol, and sweet foods.
-The air pressure in an airplane cabin at high altitudes leads to lower levels of oxygen and water in the blood.
-Therefore, it is important to stay hydrated but refrain from drinking alcohol as it increases dehydration.
+The air pressure in an airplane cabin at high altitudes leads to lower oxygen and water levels in the blood.
+Also, it is important to stay hydrated while refraining from drinking alcohol, as it increases dehydration.

 - Take melatonin.
-If you know that you can be adversely affected by jet lag, consider taking melatonin.
-These supplements help restore biorhythms.
-People should avoid using melatonin to treat sleep problems without first consulting their physicians, but it can be taken during flights.
+If you know that jet lag can adversely affect you, consider taking melatonin.
+It helps restore biorhythms.
+People should avoid using melatonin to treat sleep problems without consulting their physicians, but it can be taken during flights.

-- When you arrive at your destination, try not to sleep until the local bedtime.
-Instead, take a walk and do not avoid sunlight.
+- Try to sleep at the local bedtime when you arrive at your destination.
+Take a walk and do not avoid sunlight.
 Remember to drink plenty of water.

 There is no way to avoid jet lag entirely because the human body is not naturally prepared for a sudden change in the biological clock after a long flight.
 Although the condition is not curable, you can take steps to minimize the effects of jet lag.